Writing

 Friend?
 I wondered.
 He was friendly.

-Growing up, my father said, “You need to help the people in your path.”
+In my younger days, my father said, “You need to help the people in your path.”
 On the way to his office, he gave his spare change to the man sitting on the corner.
 “I hope that someday someone will do the same for me,” he said.

 ❖

 As a kid, I would take a right out of our driveway and bicycle down the sidewalk along High Street to the center of Dedham, a town not far from Boston.
 I would park my bike and go in search of comic books at the newsstand.
-Some days, I would continue left on Washington, through the rotary, and past the old garbage incinerator to the mall.
+Some days, I would continue left on Washington, through the rotary and past the old garbage incinerator to the mall.
 Other days, I would turn right on Washington and go to the record store in the Plaza.
 On fall and spring mornings, I bicycled to school with my friends.
 On Sundays, my family rode down Chestnut Street past the town jail to church.
-I spent a childhood pedaling the
+I spent a childhood pedaling the streets of Dedham and not once did I see anyone sleeping on the side of the road or sitting on a sidewalk with a cardboard sign in their lap.

 Everyone I knew slept with a roof over their heads in bedrooms with windows that overlooked cars parked in driveways.
 There must have been people in my town who went to sleep hungry; I just didn’t know them.